 Constipation is a common cause of hemorrhoids, and a lack of fiber in your diet is a common cause of constipation.
 The Mayo Clinic recommends that adults ingest between 20 and 40 grams of fiber per day to regulate bowel movements, maintain the health of your bowels, achieve a healthy weight, and positively impact your health in many other ways.
 High fiber food choices include beans, fruits, vegetables, whole grains, nuts, and seeds.

 Pregnancy is another common cause of hemorrhoids in adult females.
 As your baby grows inside of your uterus, the pressure on the surrounding veins increases.
 This pressure commonly causes hemorrhoids to form especially in the final few months of pregnancy.
 It’s best to maintain fiber intake and activity in the final trimester to prevent the formation of hemorrhoids in the first place.
-But if they do form, despite your best efforts, keep effective hemorrhoid wipes on hand for fast relief.

 Lifting loads that are too heavy for your body’s capacity can cause a few different types of health problems from hernias to hemorrhoids.
 Heavy lifting causes straining which in turn causes veins to swell which in turn makes the anus or rectum ripe for hemorrhoid formation.
 Lift with proper technique to avoid this situation and the need for any type of medical intervention.